Page loading ... Please wait.

 bibliography

-Brownies Recipe
+Brownies Recipe & Video

 Printer Friendly Page

 Now, the challenge with all Brownies is how long they should be baked.
-It is amazing how just a minute or two will turn a moist brownie into one that is dry and tasteless.
-So use the stated baking time as a guide only and test the brownies a few minutes before the end of the baking time.
+It is amazing how just a minute or two will turn a moist brownie into one that is too dry.
+So use the stated baking time as a guide only and test the brownies a few minutes before the end of the stated baking time.
 Test with a toothpick inserted into the center of the brownies.
 These brownies are done when the toothpick still has a little batter clinging to it and a few moist clumps.
 You do not want the toothpick to be clean as this means the brownies have been over baked.

 Makes 16 brownies.